Antoine-Alexandre/DecodeTech/content/post/Contribute.md

 ]
 +++

 *Your voice and ideas matter.
-Help us build a true European and multidisciplinary debate on technologies!*
+Help us build a true European and multidisciplinary debate on the impacts of technologies!*

 ### Our motto
 At **DecodeTech** we believe that the more we talk about digital technologies and demystify their use, the more it will benefit people and reflect the diversity of our world.
 We are committed to the idea that everyone should have the opportunity to talk about tech and express its stories, hopes, and concerns about digitalisation.